dolittle/Studio/Source/DevTool/README.md

 * Add Dockerfile capabilities - meaning that a provider (Vanir) can render dockerfiles on the spot - could be packaged and also be part of the build pipeline
 * Vanir: Look into Vanir being able to read the microservice.json file for the common information, so we don't keep some in vanir.json and some in microservice.json

-* BUG: LogOutput / Content doesn't stretch out vertically
-* BUG: Render files after adding microservice

-* BUG: Fix what areas are draggable to make it feel more natural
-* BUG: Disable text selection - to make it feel more native

-* BUG: List of running instances is inconsistently being updated when there are changes

 * Make acrylic work for Windows https://github.com/Seo-Rii/electron-acrylic-window

-* Change name from 'Backend' to Main
-* Change name from 'Web' to Renderer

-* Continous deployment pipeline

 * Enable Automatic updates (Needs notarizing on macOS (see above))